Python Script

 We can view details about the previously created Python script service by running the describe service command.

->_ torero describe simple-python
+>_ torero describe service simple-python

 Output: